Kei18/lacam/README.md

 - The grid maps and scenarios in `assets/` are from [MAPF benchmarks](https://movingai.com/benchmarks/mapf.html).
 - `scen-warehouse.zip` is obtained from [MAPF-LNS2](https://github.com/Jiaoyang-Li/MAPF-LNS2).
 - The evaluation script is inspired by [Hydra](https://hydra.cc/).
-- The experiment of design choices is not included.
-Those are in different branches.
+- The experiment of design choices is not included but we leave the comment is `planner.cpp'.
+The changes for DFS and GREEDY are very slight.
 - The repo was developed on macOS-10.15.

 ## Licence